-thou art a portion (of the sun): be the distributor (of good things), divine (AGNI), at our sacrifice.
+4. Thou, AGNI, art the royal VARUNA, observant of holy vows: thou art the adorable Mitra, the destroyer (of foes): thou art Argaman, the protector of the virtuous, whose (liberality) is enjoyed by all: thou art a portion (of the sun): be the distributor (of good things), divine (AGN1), at our sacrifice.

-- 5. Thou, Agni, art Twashfri, (the giver) of great wealth to (thy) worshipper: these praises are thine: do thou, of benevolent power, (admit) our affinity: thou, who art prompt to encourage (us), givest us good (store of) horses: thou, who aboundest with opulence, art the strength of men. - 6.
-Thou, Agni, art Rudra, the expeller (of foes) Varga XVIII. from the expanse of heaven: b thou art the strength of the Maruts: thou art supreme over (sacrificial) food: thou, who art pleasantly domiciled (in the hall of sacrifice), goest with ruddy horses, (fleet as) the wind: as Pushan, thou cherishest, of thine own will, those who offer worship. - 7.
-Thou, AGNI, art DRAVIÑODAS, to him who honours thee: thou art the divine SAVITRI, the possessor of precious things: protector of men, thou art Bhaga, and rulest over wealth: thou art the cherisher of him who worships thee in his dwelling. - 8.
-The people adore thee, Agni, the protector of the people in their dwellings: they propitiate thee as a benevolent sovereign: leader of a radiant host, thou art lord over all offerings: thou art the distributor of tens, and hundreds, and thousands (of good things).
+5. Thou, AGNI, art TWASHTRI, (the giver) of great wealth to (thy) worshipper: these praises are thine: do thou, of benevolent power, (admit) our affinity: thou, who art prompt to encourage (us), givest us good (store of)

+horses: thou, who aboundest with opulence, art the strength of men.

+6. Thou, AGNI, art RUDRA, the expeller (of foes) from the expanse of heaven: thou art the strength of the Maruts: thou art supreme over (sacrificial) food: thou, who art pleasantly domiciled (in the hall of sacrifice), goest with ruddy horses, (fleet as) the wind: as PUSHAN, thou cherishest, of thine own will, those who offer worship.
-Twam ansah may also mean the forms of the sun, or the Aditya, named anśa.

-b Twam Rudro asuro maho divah: asura is explained śatrúnúm nirasitá, the expeller of enemies, divas, from heaven; or it may mean, the giver of strength, asur, balam; tasya dátá; A'ditya rúpa: a form of A'ditya, or an A'ditya.
+7. Thou, AGNI, art DRAVINODAS, to him who honours thee: thou art the divine SAVITRI, the possessor of precious things: protector of men, thou art BHAGA, and rulest over wealth: thou art the cherisher of him who worships thee in his dwelling.

+8. The people adore thee, AGN1, the protector of the people in their dwellings: they propitiate thee as a benevolent sovereign: leader of a radiant host, thou art lord over all offerings: thou art the distributor of tens, and hundreds, and thousands (of good things).

-- 9. (Devout) men (worship) thee, Agni, as a father, with sacred rites: they (cherish) thee, who art the illuminator of the body, with acts (of kindness), as a brother: thou art as a son to him who propitiates thee; and thou protectest us, a faithful and firm friend. - 10.
-Thou, AGNI, art (ever) resplendent, and art to be glorified when present: thou art lord over all renowned food and riches: thou shinest brightly, and thou consumest (the oblation) for him who offers it: thou art the especial accomplisher of the sacrifice, and bestower (of its rewards).
+9. (Devout) men (worship) thee, AGNI, as a father, with sacred rites: they (cherish) thee, who art the illuminator of the body, with acts (of kindness), as a brother: thou art as a son to him who propitiates thee; and thou protectest us, a faithful and firm friend.

+10. Thou, AGNI, art (ever) resplendent, and art to be glorified when present: thou art lord over all renowned food and riches: thou shinest brightly, and thou consumest (the oblation) for him who offers it: thou art the especial accomplisher of the sacrifice, and bestower (of its rewards).